peckb1/advent-of-code/README.md

 #### 2024
 * Day 11 The fact that the order of stones didn't actually matter helped to allow us to just keep a list of how many we had.
 * Day 13 Being able to solve the basic with shortest path while needing math for part two is always fun re-learning linear algebra.
 And refactoring always speeds things up.
+* Day 17 Another good example of how powerful Z3 can really be.

 ## Takeaways